pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 ## Overview

 Generally speaking, the integration is achieved using a Master/Slave model, where your LDAP is the master.
-Any modification done in your LDAP will overwrite the corresponding value in Cells during the next synchronisation.
+Any modification done in your LDAP will overwrite the corresponding value in Cells during the next synchronization.

 As a consequence, we strongly advise that you configure your user interface to prevent the end-user from manually modifying any attribute that is mapped to an existing LDAP attribute.
 Typically you should remove the `My Account` button from the various menu for LDAP defined users.
 See last paragraph of this section for more info on this.

-The synchronisation happens regularly (time and frequence are defined for each connection) and is in fact managed by the scheduler: the configuration seen below only creates a new job in the scheduler.
+The synchronization happens regularly (time and frequency are defined for each connection) and is in fact managed by the scheduler: the configuration seen below only creates a new job in the scheduler.
 It is then possible to get more info about the synchronisation and to trigger it manually:

 - Go to `Cells Console >> Backend >> Scheduler`